SpaceXpanse/democrit-marketplace/README.md

 and also in control of how many inputs there will be (and thus how large the transaction will end up), it makes the most sense.

-Note in this context that transaction fees for trades on XAYA will likely be negligible.
+Note in this context that transaction fees for trades on SpaceXpanse will likely be negligible.
 They are comparable to gas fees on Ethereum-based market places, and *not* the same thing as e.g. a 2% market fee typically paid by sellers.